iGalaxyYT/polymc-playtime/README.md

    - `polymc-playtime --method=lanyard --lanyard-id="your-discord-user-id" --auth="your-lanyard-token"`
    - `polymc-playtime --method=endpoint --endpoint="https://your.custom/endpoint" --auth="your-auth-secret"`

 If using the endpoint method, the auth secret can be anything of your choice.
-It is simply used so you can authenticate the request serverside. \
+It is simply used so you can authenticate the request serverside.

+With the Lanyard method, the playtime is stored in [Lanyard](https://github.com/Phineas/Lanyard) KV under the key `polymc_playtime`.

 Custom Commands in PolyMC appear to be broken for me on Windows, but I've tested this on macOS and it works fine.
 In theory should work fine in a Linux environment as well.